servivent10/Servivent_tenant/docs/sql_scripts/22_FEATURE_dashboard.md

 -- =============================================================================
--- DATE & TIMEZONE CONSISTENCY FIX (V13 - Exclude Pending Web Orders)
+-- DATE & TIMEZONE CONSISTENCY FIX (V14 - Global Accounts Receivable Fix)
 -- =============================================================================
--- This script updates the dashboard function to exclude sales with a status of -- 'Pedido Web Pendiente' from all KPI calculations, charts, and rankings.
--- This ensures the dashboard only reflects confirmed sales.
+-- This script provides the definitive fix for the "Cuentas por Cobrar" and -- "Cuentas Vencidas" KPIs on the dashboard.
+--
+-- PROBLEM SOLVED:
+-- The previous version of the function was incorrectly applying the date filters -- to the Accounts Receivable and Overdue Accounts calculations.
+These KPIs should -- be global and reflect the entire company's state, regardless of the selected -- date range.
+--
+-- SOLUTION:
+-- Two new queries have been added to the function that specifically calculate -- these totals from the `ventas` table WITHOUT applying the date filters.
+The -- results are then added to the main `kpis` JSON object.
 --
 -- INSTRUCTIONS:
 -- Execute this script completely in your Supabase SQL Editor.